 Professor Bellomo is the Director of Intensive Care Research and Staff Specialist in Intensive Care at Austin Health.
 He is Co-Director of the Australian and New Zealand Intensive Care Research Centre (ANZIC-RC) - a methods centre (established with a National Health and Medical Research Council (NHMRC) Enabling Grant) for investigator-initiated clinical research that supports >15 staff, >10 PhD candidates, and research programs in traumatic brain injury, sepsis, transfusion, acute lung injury, nutrition and health economics.
 He is a NHMRC Practitioner Fellow and was Foundation Chair of the Australian and New Zealand Intensive Care Society Clinical Trials Group (ANZICS-CTG).

-Each year for the past three years (2014-2016), Professor Bellomo has been named one of the world's most influential scientific minds of our time.
+Each year for the past four years (2014-2017), Professor Bellomo has been named one of the world's most influential scientific minds of our time.
 Thomson Reuters publishes "The world's most influential scientific minds" based on its analysis of data over the previous 11 years using Web of Science and InCites platforms to determine which researchers have produced work that is most frequently acknowledged by peers.
 Prof Bellomo is one of the researchers identified as "influencing the future direction of their field, and of the world", "on the cutting edge of their field" and "publishing work that their peers recognize as vital to the advancement of their science".
 He is also the recipient of a NHMRC Achievement Award and an Austin Health Distinguished Scientist Award.